eugenio-valdano/threshold/README.md

 ##### related to the temporal network:

  - `weighted=None`.
 You have to specify it when you provide a list of adjacency matrices instead of a `tnet` object.
-You can specify it also with a `tnet` object if you want to override the `.weighted` attribute of the `tnet` object. (to know how weights are treated, see Supporting Information of ref Valdano et al.)
+You can specify it also with a `tnet` object if you want to override the `.weighted` attribute of the `tnet` object.
+If the network itself is weighted, you still can set `weighted=False` here.
+It simply means it multiplies transmissibility directly to the adjacency matrices.
+To know more about weights, read [this article](http://epjb.epj.org/articles/epjb/abs/2015/12/b150620/b150620.html). `weighted=False` is more time-efficient than `weighted=True`.
  - `attributes=None`.
 It is ignored when `X` is a `tnet` object, as it will inherit the attributes from `X`.
 When `X` is a list of matrices, you can use this to provide a **`list`** of length `N` containing the attribute of each node.
 If you do not wish to set an attribute for node `i`, put `None` in the `list` at place `i`.

 You can access and edit `eval_max`,  `tol`, `store` and `weighted` as class attributes.